Written by Nick Cavalancia, Microsoft Cloud & Datacenter MVP

 IT has traditionally been tasked with providing the technology needed to meet the business needs of the organization with a high degree of availability.
 The Service Level Agreement (SLA) has long been a standard way to measure whether IT is meeting the organization’s needs or not, spelling out what kind of uptime can be guaranteed, response times when issues arise, etc. In the same manner, Microsoft does offer an SLA for its Office 365 customers, providing clear guidance on what uptime guarantees go along with their services.

 But many organizations are realizing that for most users, issues with Office 365 aren’t so much about whether it is functional and available as a whole, but rather whether the end-to-end experience using it is helping them be productive.
-This has led to the creation of an eXperience Level Agreement (XLA).
-In the context of Office 365, an XLA works to address service quality issues (e.g., poor performance, slow responsiveness, lack of ability to use a particular function of a larger service, etc.), including service outages.
+This has led to the creation of an Experience Level Agreement.
+In the context of Office 365, an Experience Level Agreement works to address service quality issues (e.g., poor performance, slow responsiveness, lack of ability to use a particular function of a larger service, etc.), including service outages.

-There are 4 reasons why organizations are looking to an XLA over an SLA to address Office 365 usage:
+There are 4 reasons why organizations are looking to an Experience Level Agreement over an SLA to address Office 365 usage:

-- The Microsoft SLA doesn’t address service quality – Microsoft’s Online Services SLA revolves almost exclusively with service availability, providing customers with a service credit should a given online service (Office 365 or otherwise) be unavailable.
+Microsoft’s Online Services SLA revolves almost exclusively with service availability, providing customers with a service credit should a given online service (Office 365 or otherwise) be unavailable.
 But let’s say the service is up the entire time, but users are seeing long logon times or are having call quality issues within Teams – what then?
-An XLA provides the organization with a better measurement of not just whether users can access a given Office 365 service, but whether they are getting the most out of it.
+An Experience Level Agreement provides the organization with a better measurement of not just whether users can access a given Office 365 service, but whether they are getting the most out of it.

-- There are ways to measure user experience – Traditionally, the user experience has been something very subjective; for example, what’s considered responsive when opening a document on OneDrive to one use may be slow to another.
+Traditionally, the user experience has been something very subjective; for example, what’s considered responsive when opening a document on OneDrive to one use may be slow to another.
 But recent developments in synthetic transaction technology allow organizations to simulate user interactions with Office 365, thereby taking the concept of “experience” from something subjective to something measured and metric-based.
-IT now has the ability to see things like a slowdown of authentication times or drop in call quality – making an XLA something that can be measured.
+IT now has the ability to see things like a slowdown of authentication times or drop in call quality – making an Experience Level Agreement something that can be measured.

-UPCOMING WEBINAR: Interested in finding out more about XLAs and how to measure it against Microsoft 365?
+Interested in finding out more about Experience Level Agreements and how to measure it against Microsoft 365?
 Watch our Guaranteeing Microsoft 365 Service Delivery webinar on-demand!

 Get the answers from Microsoft Cloud and Datacenter MVP, Nick Cavalancia, and VP of Product Management at Martello, Rob Doucette, as they discuss:

-- XLA Basics: Why organizations are ditching the SLA for an XLA in the cloud
+- Experience Level Agreement Basics: Why organizations are ditching the SLA for an Experience Level Agreement in the cloud

-- Why a Microsoft 365 XLA is a better choice than an SLA
+- Why a Microsoft 365 Experience Level Agreement is a better choice than an SLA

-- How can you practically measure and maintain an XLA with Microsoft 365
+- How can you practically measure and maintain an Experience Level Agreement with Microsoft 365